Alternative Insight

 Mutual Destruction

 The United States and Israel cannot invade Iran and destroy its government.
 They can only bomb nuclear and military facilities.
 In doing this, the allied nations must be careful they don't interrupt Iran's oil producing capacity or harm its civilian population.
-Iran and its vast allies throughout the Moslem world can inflict more harm to a multitude of U.S. and Israeli installations and great harm to populations.
+Iran and its vast allies throughout the Moslem world can inflict harm to a multitude of U.S. and Israeli installations and to Israel's population.
 Iran and its allies don't have to inflict damage in a short time; they can do it forever.
 The U.S. and Israel are opening themselves to an era of constant havoc and economic warfare.
 Iran will also suffer but much less, at least until the ultimate weapons are used.The three nations are determined to destroy one another and eventually themselves.

 The Unholy Trinity of Desperation